abbiedaniel/salesforce-maintenance/PD1-Notes.md

 - **Log Inspector**
 	- Logging Levels: None, Error, Warn, Info, Debug, Fine, Finer, Finest
-	- Open dev console and do actions in UI.
+	- Open the developer console and do actions in UI.
 Logs will be captured in the dev console automatically.
  	-  You can also run logs on a specific user and get the logs after the UI actions have been completed

 - **Debug Logs Contains Info About**